-11 tips for finding European buyers on the European fresh fruit and vegetables market
+10 tips on how to find buyers on the European fresh fruit and vegetables market

-When looking for potential buyers, you need to be well prepared.
-Know your strengths and weaknesses, but also be selective in choosing your trade partner that can best represent your company on the European market.
-Find your potential buyers by using the tips below about information sources, databases and trade events.
+When looking for potential buyers, you need to be well-prepared.
+Know your strengths and weaknesses.
+You should also be selective in choosing trade partners that can best represent your company on the European market.
+The following tips include information sources, databases and trade events that will help you find buyers.
+Keep in mind that other things will also influence your success, such as the quality of your product, the number of existing suppliers and your competitive advantage.

 Contents of this page